 Boruto doesn’t have such scenarios.
 Otsutsukis are just some evil aliens that have no real idealogy to relate with.
 Hence fights will be just about strength.
-We can make the fights cool by choreography and animation but they will never top the emotional feel that was felt in Naruto.
+We can make the fights cool through choreography and animation but they will never top the emotional feel that was felt in Naruto.

 6. Boruto – The Unlikable Main Character

 Boruto’s personality traits are just unlikeable.
-He is a 12-year old living in a loving family and doesn’t have to face any real-world problems.
-He acts entitled, doesn’t like Naruto for stupid reasons, has no dream, has no personal problems.
+He is a 12-year-old living in a loving family and doesn’t have to face any real-world problems.
+He acts entitled, doesn’t like Naruto for stupid reasons, has no dream, and has no personal problems.
 I get what the series is trying to do.
 His traits can be justified as some teens with a comfortable life will act like that in the real world.
 But that doesn’t mean viewers will get to like him.

 But if his personality remained like that for just one or two arcs, it would have been alright.
 The anime has been running for more than 150 episodes and still, he isn’t likable.
 Also, he is just forced into the important parts of the story for no reason.
 Also, people keep on telling him that he is just like Naruto when he doesn’t behave like Naruto at all.
 He doesn’t warrant the acknowledgment he gets from other characters.

-Since Manga got straight to the Kara plotline, he is much more tolerable but still no where likable.
+Since Manga got straight to the Kara plotline, he is much more tolerable but still nowhere likable.

 7. Lack of Focus on Side Characters.